ARTICLE UPDATED JANUARY 23, 2026

 A comprehensive review of multiple studies has revealed that the average cost per measles case stands at $43,203.
 The cost for notifying each contact by a tracer post-exposure is $443.
 However, as outbreaks expand, the cost per case drops to approximately $16,197.

-The current outbreaks in South Carolina have been particularly severe, with health officials confirming 27 new cases in northwestern Spartanburg County between Friday and Tuesday, reports CBS News.
-In the past two months, 111 individuals have contracted the virus, leading to the quarantine of over 250 people, including students from nine elementary, middle, and high schools.
+The current outbreaks in South Carolina have been particularly severe, with health officials confirming 211 new cases in northwestern Spartanburg County on January 6, reports WLOS.

-Nationwide, nearly 2,000 measles cases have been reported this year, beginning with a significant outbreak in Texas, New Mexico, and Oklahoma in January.
+Nationwide, nearly 2,000 measles cases were reported in 2025, beginning with a significant outbreak in Texas, New Mexico, and Oklahoma in January.
 Tragically, three individuals have died, including two Texas schoolchildren.

 Related Article: West Coast States Form Health Alliance to Provide Evidence-Based Vaccine Guidance